 Perfectionism: when criticism becomes negative self-perception

-Max also automatically thinks, "Man, I'm stupid that I wrote only a three."
-Through his negative self-perception, he creates negative feelings and punishes himself by doing so.
-Perfectionism has emerged!
+Max now automatically thinks too: "Man, am I stupid that I only wrote a three."
+Through his negative self-perception he creates negative feelings and punishes himself.
+Perfectionism has arisen!

 Perfectionism is also preserved in the adult age!